 We also have a really strong collaborative management team – they’re helpful and upbeat, and they’re constantly acknowledging their teams’ efforts and lead with a positive approach to coaching.
 If somebody’s saying something incorrectly, for example, it’s more like “let’s talk about it, let’s find different ways to approach this to say the same thing and get the same end results.”
 I think that contributes to an environment where everyone likes what they do and each other.

 The product we offer to our clients is excellent.
 We know it works and that our program helps.
-Some of the stories that our Certified Debt Specialists and QA teams hear, they just break your heart.
+Some of the stories that our Consolidation Specialists and QA teams hear, they just break your heart.
 So I think when someone at our company is able to improve a client’s situation by enrolling them in the program, it really makes them feel good, too.

 Top-Tier Quality Assurance